fabiospampinato/monorepo/readme.md

 - [`special-tlds`](https://github.com/fabiospampinato/special-tlds) `P-D-ISO`: List of special-use ICANN TLDs.
 - [`stdin-blocker`](https://github.com/fabiospampinato/stdin-blocker) `P-DDD-ISO`: A tiny library for blocking stdin keypresses, except for ctrl+c.
 Useful while displaying animations.
 - [`string-from-charcodes`](https://github.com/fabiospampinato/string-from-charcodes) `P-D-ISO`: An alternative to String.fromCharCode that doesn't throw with many arguments, while still remaining fast.
+- [`string-indexes`](https://github.com/fabiospampinato/string-indexes) `P-D-ISO`: Retrieves all indexes, in non-overlapping ranges, of a substring in a string.
 - [`tiny-colors`](https://github.com/fabiospampinato/tiny-colors) `P-D-ISO`: A tiny library providing the basic ANSI colors for the terminal.
 - [`tiny-cursor`](https://github.com/fabiospampinato/tiny-cursor) `PP-DDD-NODE`: A tiny library for hiding and showing the cursor in the terminal.
 - [`tiny-diff`](https://github.com/fabiospampinato/tiny-diff) `P-D-BROWSER`: A tiny diff function for the DOM, heavily based on udomdiff.